uPos3odon08/SSPRB/README.md

 8. in CMD or the terminal run "cd SubredditMemberCounter"

-9. run "pip -R install Requirements.txt" in CMD or the Terminal
+9. run "pip -r install Requirements.txt" in CMD or the Terminal

 10. after having ran the cd command enter "python3 Main.py" to run the script